top of page

 My vision for this project expands on recent installations connecting nature and the built environment (Healing Plants, Main Entrance, Windham Hospital, Willimantic, CT | Nature & the City, Downtown Pittsfield, MA)

-For the Mansfield Artwalk, I have designed a series of 15 double-sided signs mounted on historic style posts, containing silhouettes of local wildlife and aspirational words.
+For GROW, I have designed a series of 15 double-sided signs mounted on historic style posts, containing silhouettes of local wildlife and aspirational words.
 The signs lead visitors from the Nipmuck Trailhead at Southeast Park to the Mansfield Public Library on Warrenville Road.
 This installation defines the Artwalk, and celebrates Mansfield’s burgeoning growth and beautiful natural setting.
-Both words and images reference Mansfield’s community vision and the importance of its local wildlife.

 Images are silhouettes of local wildlife and historic Native American plants including the Bald Eagle, Eastern Tiger Swallowtail, Christmas Fern, Northern Cardinal, Halactid Bee, Wild Canada Goose, Queen Anne's Lace, Spikenard, Witch Hazel, Marsh Marigold.
 The words serve more than one purpose.
 Some directly reference the Town of Mansfield's Mission: Grow, Lead, Balance, Thrive, Succeed.
 Others lead visitors from the trail head to its crossing on Warrenville Road: Emerge, Lead, Advance, Forward, Motivate, Persist, Persevere, Accomplish, Connect.
 Still others - Grow, Imagine - reference the Artwalk's sculpture garden at the Mansfield Public Library.